pimoroni/hyperpixel/README.md

 ### LCD Display

+Make sure you have the OpenGL video driver disabled.
+You must use the "Legacy (Non GL)" driver which you can select in the "Advanced Options" section of `raspi-config`.

 First you'll need to grab the files from `requirements/boot` and place them in the relevant locations in `/boot` on your Pi.

 You can do this either on your Pi, or by inserting your SD card into a host computer.